Chronology

 May 17, 1963

-Time magazine publishes a letter by William Overgard stating that I Can See the Whole Room! ...
+Time magazine publishes a letter by comic artist William Overgard stating that I Can See the Whole Room! ...
 And There’s Nobody in It! is taken from the last panel of his August 6, 1961, comic strip Steve Roper.
-Overgard’s panel and the painting are reproduced side by side.
+Overgard’s panel and the painting are both reproduced.46“Letter to the Editor,” Time 81, no. 20 (May 17, 1963), p.
+17.

 June 1963

-Commissioned by poet Walasse Ting to contribute a piece for the cover of his collection of writing entitled 1¢ Life.
+Commissioned by poet Walasse Ting to contribute illustrations to his collection of poems entitled 1¢ Life.

 June 5–30, 1963

 First solo exhibition in Europe, at Galerie Sonnabend in Paris.
-Trip to Paris for the opening is first time back since the war.
+Travels to Paris for the opening, which is the first time back since the war.

 Summer–Winter 1963